Skip to main content

 What happened

-The Fair Work Ombudsman has commenced legal action against Mr Viet Quoc Mai and his wife, Huong Le, who operate two Vietnamese eateries in Adelaide.
+The Fair Work Ombudsman has commenced legal action against the Respondent and his partner, who operate two Vietnamese eateries in Adelaide.
 They are accused of allegedly underpaying 36 workers, primarily Vietnamese international students, a total of $407,546 between January 2018 and September 2021.
 Five of the workers were juniors aged 18 to 20.
 The alleged underpayments ranged from $74 to $58,592.
 Inspectors discovered the underpayments during audits in April 2021.
 Workers held casual roles as kitchen attendants, customer service staff, and bar/waitstaff.

 What was decided

-The Fair Work Ombudsman is taking legal action against Mr Viet Quoc Mai and Huong Le for alleged serious contraventions of the Fair Work Act.
+The Fair Work Ombudsman is taking legal action against the Respondent and his partner for alleged serious contraventions of the Fair Work Act.
 The alleged breaches include underpayments, falsified records, unlawful deductions, and failure to pay penalty rates.
 The court will determine the outcome.
 The Fair Work Ombudsman highlighted that those who exploit workers and mislead inspectors face significant penalties, with potential penalties up to ten times the usual amount due to the seriousness of the contraventions.

 What it means for employers